Epic Scrap Metal

 Epic Scrap Metal is the Norwegian rock band BigBang's eighth studio album.
-It was released on March 4, 2011 in Norway and jumped straight into #1 on its week of release, staying on top of the Norwegian Albums Chart for 4 consecutive weeks.
+It was released on March 4, 2011, and debuted at number 1 on the Norwegian Albums Chart on its first week of release.
+The album stayed on top of the chart for four consecutive weeks and spent a total of 21 weeks on the Norwegian charts.

 Overview

 The album's title draws upon a metal recycling plant in California, named "Star Scrap Metal".
-Among the guest artist appearances is a duet with U.S. singer Lissie.
+Among the guest artist appearances on the album is a duet with American singer Lissie on the song "No One".